TancrediZini/SoapySDR-SoapyRemote/README.md

 Finally we can install the rtl-sdr package with the `sudo apt-get install rtl-sdr` command.
 The device can be tested by calling the `rtl_test` command in the terminal.

-This process is valid on Linux based systems, Windows based systems need to follow [this guide](https://support.nooelec.com/hc/en-us/articles/360005298053-NESDR-Installation-Guide).
+For Windows based systems refer to the following [guide](https://support.nooelec.com/hc/en-us/articles/360005298053-NESDR-Installation-Guide).

 ## SoapySDR installation

-To install SoapySDR on the server and on the client I followed the [Build Guide](https://github.com/pothosware/SoapySDR/wiki/BuildGuide) on the GitHub.
+To install SoapySDR on the server and on the client I followed the [Build Guide](https://github.com/pothosware/SoapySDR/wiki/BuildGuide) from the official GitHub repository.

 ## SoapyRTLSDR installation

-I followed the [wiki](https://github.com/pothosware/SoapyRTLSDR/wiki) to install this plugin module to interface the RTL-SDR with the SoapySDR API, both on the server and the client.
+To interface RTL-SDR with The SoapySDR APIs I followed this [wiki](https://github.com/pothosware/SoapyRTLSDR/wiki) to install the necessary plug-in both on client and server.

 ## SoapyRemote installation

-To install SoapyRemote on the server I followed the building instruction on the [Remote support for Soapy SDR](https://github.com/pothosware/SoapyRemote/wiki) page on GitHub.
+To install SoapyRemote on the server I followed the building instruction on the [Remote support for Soapy SDR](https://github.com/pothosware/SoapyRemote/wiki) page on the official GitHub repository.

 ### This is the output of the `SoapySDRUtil --info` command on the server